-> - In a small bowl combine the flour, sugar, packed light brown sugar, and cinnamon.
-Quickly stir together to combine.
+- In a small bowl, combine the flour, sugar, packed light brown sugar, and cinnamon.
+Quickly stir them together to combine.

-- Sprinkle the flour mixture over the apples and toss to coat the apples.
+- Sprinkle the flour mixture over the apples and toss to coat them.

 - Evenly layer the apples into the lightly sprayed baking dish.